openshift/hypershift/docs/content/reference/api.md

 <em>(Optional)</em>
 <p>SecretRefs holds references to any secrets referenced by configuration
 entries.
 Entries can reference the secrets using local object references.</p>
+<p>Deprecated
+This field is deprecated and will be removed in a future release</p>
 </td>
 </tr>
 <tr>